 Every year the Festival brings authors, archivists, and filmmakers to the stage to help audiences appreciate the history, preservation, and continuing influence and importance of these early works of cinema art.

 In March 2012, the Festival presented the American premiere of Kevin Brownlow’s 51/2 -hour restoration of Abel Gance’s legendary Napoleon with Carl Davis conducting his celebrated score—truly the cinema event of a lifetime!
 In 2013, the San Francisco Silent Film Festival celebrated its 18th year exhibiting the artistry, diversity, and enduring value of silent movies.

 When founders Melissa Chittick and Stephen Salmons inaugurated the San Francisco Silent Film Festival in 1992, more than 1,800 people came to the first festival—which featured one film.
-Annual attendance has grown over the years to 12,000, and in 2012, the festival featured seventeen programs over four days.
-The organization now involves a ten-person board of directors, a staff of three, a twenty-seven-member Advisory Committee, and dozens of event volunteers.
+Annual attendance has grown over the years to 18,000, and in 2013, the festival featured seventeen programs over four days.
+The organization now involves a ten-person board of directors, a staff of three, a twenty-seven-member Advisory Committee, and dozens of volunteers.